anganachakraborty/S-conLSH/README.md

 The source code is written in C++.

 The makefile is attached.
-Use the make command for generating the executable file.
+Use make command to generate the executables.
 The binary 'S-conLSH' performs indexing of the reference genome and then aligns the long and noisy PacBio reads to it.

 ---